clearmatics/services-testnet-agc/README.md

 * push to ghcr like:

-`docker tag autonity:latest ghcr.io/clearmatics/services-testnet-agc:v0.8.0-bakerloo01`
+`docker tag services-testnet-agc:latest ghcr.io/clearmatics/services-testnet-agc:v0.8.4-bakerloo`

-`docker push ghcr.io/clearmatics/services-testnet-agc:v0.8.0-bakerloo01`
+`docker push ghcr.io/clearmatics/services-testnet-agc:v0.8.4-bakerloo`

 You can use any tags like dev-****** for non-stable releases.
 Image with tag latest will build from master branch automatically for every new commit to master.